18F/uswds-jekyll/pages/guide/transferring-files-Globus_Online_for_Ceres.md

 ```

-It is not advised to use scp to transfer directories, since the setgid bit on directories at destination is not inherited.
+It is not advised to use "`scp -r`" command to transfer directories to Ceres, since the setgid bit on directories at destination is not inherited.
 This is not a problem if directories are copied to /home/$USER but is a problem when copying to /project area and usually results in quota exceeded errors.

 If you decide to use scp to transfer directories to /project, you will have to manually set a setgid bit on the directory and all subdirectories after the transfer using "`chmod g+s <dir_name>`" command.
 The following command will set ownership of the files in a directory in /project to the project group and set the setgid bit: